Show the code

 While for the previous problem of the same kind and size the steepest descent method converged in just a few steps, for this particular data it takes many dozens of steps.

-The culprit here are bad properties of the Hessian matrix Q. By ``bad properties’’ we mean the so-called , which is reflected in the very high .
-Recall that condition number \kappa for a given matrix \mathbf A is defined as \kappa(\mathbf A) = \|\mathbf A^{-1}\|\cdot \|\mathbf A\| and it can be computed as ratio of the largest and smallest singular values, that is, \kappa(\mathbf A) = \frac{\sigma_{\max}(\mathbf A)}{\sigma_{\min}(\mathbf A)}. \end{equation}$$
+The culprit here are bad properties of the Hessian matrix Q. By “bad properties” we mean the so-called ill-conditioning, which is reflected in the very high condition number.
+Recall that condition number \kappa for a given matrix \mathbf A is defined as

 which is well above 1000.
 Is there anything that we can do about it?
 The answer is yes.
 We can scale the original date to improve the conditioning.

 Upon introducing a matrix \mathbf S that relates the original vector variable \bm x with a new vector variable \bm y according to \bm x = \mathbf S \bm y, the optimization cost function changes from f(\bm x) to f(\mathbf S \bm y).
-Let’s relabel the latter to g(\bm y).
+Let’s rename the latter to g(\bm y).
 And we will now examine how the steepest descent iteration changes.
-Straightforward application of a chain rule for finding derivatives of composite functions yields g'(\bm y) = f'(\mathbf S\bm y) = f'(\mathbf S\bm y)\mathbf S.
+Straightforward application of the chain rule for finding derivatives of composite functions yields g'(\bm y) = f'(\mathbf S\bm y) = f'(\mathbf S\bm y)\mathbf S.

 Keeping in mind that gradients are transposes of derivatives, we can write \nabla g(\bm y) = \mathbf S^\top \nabla f(\mathbf S\bm y).